 A weed is a plant considered undesirable in a particular situation, “a plant in the wrong place”.
 Examples commonly are plants unwanted in human-controlled settings, such as farm fields, gardens, lawns, and parks.
 (Wikipedia)

-By definition weeds in one context may not be a weed when it is actually wanted.
-When we use the term “weeds”, then we are referring to these undesirable plants growing in an unwanted area, usually amongst our crops.
+By definition weed in one context is not weed if it is actually wanted.
+When we use the term “weeds”, then we are referring to these undesirable plants growing in an unwanted area, usually among our crops.
 Then, weeds control and management come to mind.

 Why do you need to control weeds?

 Weeds are very important factors in crops production, you really need to pay particular attention to them considering these reasons.

 - Weeds compete with your crops for light, moisture, nutrients, and space.
 They are very aggressive in doing so and so may deprive your crops of all these resources for optimum yield.